ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Span.md

 long_span = span_mac_address;
 ```

-When the size of the sequence viewed is encoded in the Span value, Span
-instances can view an empty sequence.
-The function `empty()` helps client code
-decide whether Span is viewing valid content or not.
+When you encode the size of the sequence viewed in the Span value, Span instances can view an empty sequence.
+The function `empty()` helps client code decide whether Span is viewing valid content or not.

 ### Span class reference